prevention-icon

 Bites on people

-When looking for a new host, bird lice ‘test bite’ humans, injecting saliva which triggers a skin reaction.
-This causes very itchy, swollen red spots on the skin, which can become an allergic rash if you are bitten multiple times, or they are frequently scratched.
-Bird mite bites are most likely to occur at night, and may also cause a crawling sensation on your skin.
+When looking for a new host, bird mites ‘test bite’ humans, injecting saliva, which triggers a skin reaction.
+This causes very itchy, swollen red spots on the skin, which can become an allergic rash if you are bitten multiple times or are frequently scratched.
+Bird mite bites are most likely to occur at night and may cause a crawling sensation on your skin.

 If you’re worried about a bird lice infestation, reach out to us for an inspection.